XP-NETWORK/new-wiki/docs/xp/xpnet-token.md

 **Validator**

-Validators run a full Quigon node on the blockchain and participate actively in block signing and production.
+Validators run a full XP.NETWORK node on the blockchain and participate actively in block signing and production.
 While validators receive transaction fees, they are personally liable for their stakes as well as the stakes of the nominators who support them.
 If a validator makes an error or signs fraudulent transactions on purpose, this damages one's reputation and the validator's and nominator's stakes are slashed.

 **Slashing**